Pine Mountain Ski Resort is a ski area located in the state of Michigan in USA. The resort is in the town of Iron Mountain, MI.

 DID YOU KNOW?

 At Parks & Trips, we've created a proprietary Difficulty Score that attempts to show how difficult a particular ski slope is.
 We get to this number by combining a number of metrics for each resort and comparing them to its peers.
 Most of the score is based off the amount of easy-intermediate-expert slopes by acreage and the maximum vertical drop of the overall resort, but also includes a few lesser-used metrics as well.

 Our algorithm compares each resort’s metrics with all others in North America, then assigns each a Difficulty Score, which we use to rank them accordingly.
 Resorts with a lower score are easier to ski than those with a higher one.
 However, a high score does not mean that the resort does not have any easy slopes, or vice versa.
 This is just an overall score given to the resort based on all its metrics grouped together.

 Skiable Terrain by Difficulty Level

-Pine Mountain has 340 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.Pine Mountain is mostly a beginner-friendly ski area, with about 30% of its trails as easy.
-However, it also has its fair share of more difficult runs - which account for the remaining 70%.
+Pine Mountain has 340 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.Pine Mountain is a beginner-friendly ski area, with about 30% of its trails as easy.
+However, it also has a fair share of more difficult runs - which account for the remaining 70%.

 Beginner trails (identified by a green circle) are the easiest trails on the hill with a gradual 25% or less gradient, and are usually wide to accommodate beginner skiers.